 But I'm not, as my photo here demonstrates.
 I don't usually put myself on display, but it might help support the argument I'm making in this article.
 For the past 5 years, I have been consistently eating right and working out.
 After years of trying hard and working hard, I'm now in the best shape of my life.
 I run/walk an average of 30 miles a week and my typical afternoon workout includes a total of 75 pull-ups, 75 squats, and 150 push-ups (though not in a row -- I'm not superman!).
 I'm currently learning to kite-board and training for my first full triathlon.

 But most importantly, I always try to choose whole, single-ingredient food items, and that, more than anything, has changed my life.
 Diet is 80% of any fitness regime -- as they say, you can't outrun a bad diet.
 The food and nutrition tips here are straight out of my weekly routine.
 I hope my success will be a guide to you if you're trying to get in shape and stay healthy!

 The easiest diet is, you know, eat vegetables, eat fresh food.
 Just a really sensible healthy diet like you read about all the time.— Drew Carey

 What Makes a Good Replacement for a Protein Bar?

-Here are some things to think about when you plan your replacement for a processed, sweetened energy bar:
+Here are some things to think about when you plan your protein bar replacement options:

 1. You have to want it.
 Don't pick foods that you're pretty sure you're not going to eat.
 Never really eat bananas?
-Then you're not going to start just because they seem like a good substitute for that power bar.
+Then you're not going to start just because they seem like a good protein bar substitute.